 Our fragile brains don’t deal very well with insecurity.
 Filled with insecurities, life can be very scary.
 Our mind has a defect which makes it think that it's better to know falsely than not know at all.
 This is why many people practice pseudo science, superstition, and other lies.

 Small children don't differentiate between thought and action.
 They think that willing something can make it happen.
 But children should grow up at some point.

 The problem occurs when adults continue with these misconceptions.
 The development of a child's brain into an adult one does not involve just collecting data about the world around us.
 The main component of this development is leaving of children's beliefs behind.
 (3)

 In the complex world of nutrition filled with contradictory information, people seek safety and organization.
 More specifically, they avoid insecurity by seeking dietary myths, conspiracy theories and superstitions.

 Browsing any web portal will almost certainly lead you to believe that cancer can be avoided by what you eat.
 That superfoods will extend your life, and that the paleolithic diet is logically the best choice.

-Dietary myths (ideas about diet that have very few scientific evidence or are contradictory to them) can stop you from achieving the healthy diet.
-Almost without exception, dietary myths represent a reductionist view of diet, accentuating the benefits or risks of a certain component, neglecting the total quality of the diet, which is what actually makes the difference between health and illness.
+Dietary myths (ideas about diet that have very few scientific evidence or are contradictory to them) can prevent you from achieving a healthy diet.
+Almost without exception, dietary myths represent a reductionist view of diet, accentuating the benefits or risks of a certain component and neglecting the total quality of the diet, which is what actually makes the difference.